 Rack pulls are intended to develop, strengthen, and build the back muscles specifically.
 The partial range of motion allows the lifter to add more weight and achieve hypertrophy for the back faster.

-Since rack pulls do not attempt to promote functional strength similar to deadlifts, performing rack pulls often require equipment like squat racks.
+Since rack pulls do not attempt to promote functional strength similar to deadlifts, performing rack pulls often require equipment like squat racks or power racks.
 This assistive equipment is required because its removes the pressure on the lower body for much of the movement and places it instead on the back muscles.

 While deadlifts can be taxing due to their total muscle activation, it is one of the most efficient exercises at increasing strength.
 It is a type of extension exercise that strengthens the muscles through increased testosterone levels which in turn facilitates the release of growth hormones.